nekooei/emitter_task/README.md

 The purpose of the task is to use:

 * git commands, such as `git clone`
-* Node.js commands, such as e.g. `npm test`
+* Node.js scripts, such as e.g. `npm test`
 * [`babel`](https://babeljs.io) (also, to understand the concept of "transpiling" from ES2015+ to ES5)
 * [`Karma`](https://karma-runner.github.io) for testing JavaScript code
 * A pre-defined specification for creating a code implementation
-* The latest JavaScript specification. such as ES2015+ (this is optional)
+* The latest JavaScript specification. such as ES2015+ (this is optional to use)

+**Note: The task does not require an understanding of Node.js, as this is only used to execute the test cases.
+It does however require an understanding of how to install Node.js and use of the terminal/command prompt.**

 ## Development
 You must write the `Emitter` module in JavaScript.
 However, the JavaScript specification you use is up to you as the module will automatically be transpiled using [`babel`](https://babeljs.io) before passing it to the [`Karma`](https://karma-runner.github.io) test runner.